waymaiker/mix-martial-judge/README.md

 Via a marketplace, each registered user will be able to buy or sell a generated nft.

 Use cases - Super Admin
-✔️ Can give admin priviledge to an address.
+✔️ Can give admin priviledge to an address
-✔️ Has access to the list of admins.
+✔️ Has access to the list of admins
-✔️ Has access to the list of past and upcoming events.
+✔️ Has access to the list of past and upcoming events
-✔️ Has access to the information on money generated accross all events by selling tickets.
+✔️ Has access to the information on money generated accross all events by selling tickets
-✔️ Has access to the information of number of tickets sold.
+✔️ Has access to the information of number of tickets sold
+❌ (In progress) SuperAdmin can sell an NFT

 Use cases - Admin
 ✔️ Need to be registered by the super admin to have his priviledge enabled.